DataPlay: History

 Very few products were seen on the market that could write data to these discs.
-Most notable was the Topy Mini Writer, which retailed for $130 (USD) and housed an optical pickup unit (image No.4) with a USB interface board, allowing the use of DataPlay discs much like other end-user writable optical media (e.g., CD-Rs).
+Most notable was the Topy Mini Writer, which retailed for US$130 and housed an optical pickup unit (image No.4) with a USB interface board, allowing the use of DataPlay discs much like other end-user writable optical media (e.g., CD-Rs).
 Other products were the iriver IDP-100 and the MTV Video Device "MTV FLIP", which both housed the prototype-based model (image No.2).

 DataPlay discs were first proposed as a low-cost alternative to memory cards, which used to cost US$3 per megabyte.
 Blank DataPlay discs, by comparison, would hold 500 megabytes of data at US$10 per disc.
 They are also expected to have a 100-year lifespan.
 The discs would be made out of polycarbonate, just like CDs, but would be just 0.6mm thick, just like one half of a DVD (DVDs are made up of two halves that are bonded using glue; usually only one (side) contains data).
 Rewritable DataPlay discs would be similar to CDs, using a phase change alloy protected by a silicon oxide layer.
 Mastered (replicated) DataPlay discs would combine both pits and lands to store mastered data and grooves containing a wobble frequency to store rewritable data.
 Like on CDs, the wobble frequency would store time data to position the laser on the disc precisely.

 It has two rewritable areas: one for user data and the other for encrypted data.
 The latter of which would hold the decryption keys necessary to unlock the extra content.
 They also have a burst cutting area to uniquely identify each disc.
 DataPlays can transfer data at 1 megabyte per second.